vanheeringen-lab/psap/README.rst

    python setup.py install

 Annotate peptide sequences and save feature data frame to pickle.
-This step is required before using any dataset for training and prediction.
 --------
 .. code-block:: python

    psap annotate -f /path/to/peptide.fasta -o /output/directory

+This step is required before using any dataset for training and prediction

 Train RandomForest classifier and save to pickle.
 --------